hganchev/hganchev-portfolio/TwinCAT/how-to-round-a-REAL-in-TwinCAT/How-to-round-a-REAL-in-TwinCAT.md

 rTestReal := rDevidend / rDevisor;
 ```

-The result of the devision will be **18.363636**.
+The result of the devision will be **3.142857**.

 ![Alt text](REAL_Devision.PNG)

-And if we want to show the value of the test REAL variable, let's say on a HMI, or we want to export it to a text file, the value will be too long.
+>:attention: So if we want to show the value of the test REAL variable, let's say on a HMI, or we want to export it to a text file, the value will be too long.
 That's one way why we need to round the value of the REAL variable.

 ## What needs to be done?